adamrudolf-becube/minicrm-automation/README.md

 scope of a function.

-* **Information security** - in whatever machine this code is running, we don't have to care about information security, because the machine is not storing informaition.
+* **Information security** - in whatever machine this code is running, it's simpler to care about information security, because the machine is not storing informaition.

 * **Server independency** - the script doesn't remember what it did last